clearlinux/how-to-clear/04-mixing.md

 ## Initializing the workspace

 The mixer tools use a simple workspace to contain all input and output in a simple folder hierarchy.
-We'll call this the mixer workspace.
+We call this the mixer workspace.
 You can create it simply by making an empty folder:

 ```